34°C to °F: Understanding Temperature Conversions and Their Applications

 Introduction: The Celsius and Fahrenheit Scales

 Before diving into the conversion of 34°C to °F, let's understand the two scales involved.
-The Celsius scale (°C), also known as the centigrade scale, is a metric unit of temperature.
+Still, the Celsius scale (°C), also known as the centigrade scale, is a metric unit of temperature.
 It's based on the freezing and boiling points of water, set at 0°C and 100°C, respectively, at standard atmospheric pressure.
 The Fahrenheit scale (°F), on the other hand, is a non-metric unit, where the freezing point of water is 32°F and the boiling point is 212°F.

 Converting 34°C to °F: The Formula and Calculation